suhanibhargava4402/credit-card-fraud-ml-streamlit/README.md

 | Random Forest        | 0.999508 | 0.952909 | 0.960526 | 0.744898 | 0.839080 | 0.845645 |
 | XGBoost              | 0.999438 | 0.938952 | 0.866667 | 0.795918 | 0.829787 | 0.830261 |

-*Note: Replace the placeholder values with actual results obtained from model execution.*

 ---

 # 6️⃣ Observations on Model Performance